Asthma in Children

 Risk Factors for Asthma in Children

-Doctors do not completely understand why some children develop asthma, but a number of risk factors are recognized:
+Doctors do not completely understand why only some children develop asthma, but a number of risk factors are recognized:

-• Inherited and prenatal factors
+• Pregnancy-, birth-, and infancy-related factors

 • Allergen exposure